aaedmusa/Capstan-Drive/README.md

 -Helical pattern on both drums for guided unraveling

--Lead screw tensioning method to tighten the rope
+-Lead screw to tension the rope

 -ODrive S1 FOC Controller